ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 ## Cleanup

 We have no further use of the `<ExploreContainer />` component that was generated when we generated our project using `ionic start`.
-Let's remove the statement importing it in `TeaPage.tsx` and delete the `components` folder.
+Let's remove the statement importing it in `TeaListPage.tsx` and delete the `components` folder.

 Additionally, don't forget to update your component's snapshot!